godotengine/godot-docs/classes/class_basis.rst

 - :ref:`Vector3<class_Vector3>` **get_euler** **(** :ref:`int<class_int>` order=2 **)** |const|

-Returns the basis's rotation in the form of Euler angles (in the YXZ convention: when decomposing, first Z, then X, and Y last).
+Returns the basis's rotation in the form of Euler angles.
+The Euler order depends on the ``order`` parameter, by default it uses the YXZ convention: when decomposing, first Z, then X, and Y last.
 The returned vector contains the rotation angles in the format (X angle, Y angle, Z angle).

 Consider using the :ref:`get_rotation_quaternion<class_Basis_method_get_rotation_quaternion>` method instead, which returns a :ref:`Quaternion<class_Quaternion>` quaternion instead of Euler angles.